What does psalm 32 say about confessing your sins?

 Related: Is God Angry With Sinners?

-Submit to The Holy Spirit
+Confess your Sins and Submit to The Holy Spirit

 Once through the door, it is necessary to speak specifically to God regarding our sin.
-We must lay it before Him, recognizing what it is, rejecting it.
+We must lay it before Him, recognizing what it is, confessing it and then rejecting it.
 When God spoke to me through these verses I realized just how much my sin had affected my relationship with Him.
 The chasm was great.
 This is really what caused my unhappiness-the great distance my sin had created between my Lord and me.

-Confession and Repentance
+Confession of Sins and True Repentance

 Matthew Henry wrote about the power of repentance: